Fitness: Tips for staying motivated

-Find sports or activities that you enjoy, then vary the routine to keep you on your toes.
+Find sports or activities that you enjoy, then vary the routine to keep it interesting.
 If you're not enjoying your workouts, try something different.
 Join a volleyball or softball league.
 Take a ballroom dancing class.
 Check out a health club or martial arts center.
 If you like to work out at home, look online for videos of many types of exercise classes, such as yoga, high-intensity interval training or kickboxing.
 Or take a walk or jog in a local park.
 Discover your hidden athletic talent.

 Remember, exercise doesn't have to be boring, and you're more likely to stick with a fitness program if you're having fun.